PyRigi/PyRigi/doc/userguide/tutorials/graph_realizations.md

 from pyrigi import Graph, Framework
 ```

-Method {meth}`.Framework.generate_stl_bars` allows to generate simple bars of a framework that can be 3D printed.
+Method {meth}`.Framework.generate_stl_bars` allows one to generate simple bars of a framework that can be 3D printed.

 We start with a definition of Graph and its Framework.